illb/CarND-Traffic-Sign-Classifier-Project/writeup.md

 You're reading it! and here is a link to my [project code](https://github.com/illb/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)

-###Data Set Summary & Exploration3
+###Data Set Summary & Exploration
-![alt text][image2]
 ####1.
 Provide a basic summary of the data set and identify where in your code the summary was done.
-In the c for any color
-de, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.
+In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

 The code for this step is contained in the second code cell of the IPython notebook.

 I used the numpy library to calculate summary statistics of the traffic signs data set: